 Another file in the repo describes all the settings needed for a deployment of SonarQube.
 A Deployment lists all the volumes and mount paths SonarQube requires.
 Additionally, a Service and Route allow the app to be publicly accessible.
 One file contains all this information:

 2. Create a PVC

-You also need a Persistant Volume Claim.
+You also need a Persistent Volume Claim.
 It allows the tasks in the pipeline to have a common place to write information to share with one another:

 3. Run the pipeline